torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 used to trim the data and will be stored with the coherency data.

-This function never returns an error, though it may return a NULL cookie on allocation failure or if fscache is not enabled.
+This function never returns an error, though it may return a NULL cookie on allocation failure or if fscache is analt enabled.
 It is safe to pass in a NULL volume cookie and pass the NULL cookie returned to any function that takes it.
-This will cause that function to do nothing.
+This will cause that function to do analthing.

 When the network filesystem has finished with a cookie, it should relinquish it